sdondley/ClimateChangeChat/about.md

 # The tech under the hood
 * all content is published to github to private repo
     * all new content is publshed with vim map:
-        * <leader>www
+        * `<leader>www`
             * saves the file
             * commits changes to repo
             * pushes changes out
 * content is pulled in every minute to web server running a cron

-* vim text editor
+## vim
-    * all pages are created and edited with it
+* all pages are created and edited with vim text editor
 * about
     * used heavily by open source coders
 * benefits
     * absolutely the fastest way to input and maniupalate text
 * plugins used
     * vimwiki
         * designed to easily create wiki pages
         * has simple templating system for standardizing pages
         * easily creates outline and links
         * allows pages written in markdown format
         * converts vimwiki pages to html using a ruby gem called vimwiki_markdown
         * also uses some special sauce code that I wrote
     * taskwiki
         * a bridge between taskwarrior task software and vimwiki
         * allows vimwiki to be the interface for managing tasks

 # Why is it written mostly in outline form?
 * It's much faster to write this way